lmcai/ZOO_BOT_Comparative_genomics/Final_project/example.md

 ---

-## Phylogenetic analysis
+## 3. Phylogenetic analysis

-A maximum likelihood phylogeny was inferred using IQ-TREE2.
+A maximum likelihood phylogeny was inferred using IQ-TREE3 (Wong et al., 2026).

 ```bash
 iqtree2 \